zwave-js/node-zwave-js/docs/development/intro.md

 It is now possible to develop on Gitpod, directly in your browser and skip the lengthy setup process.

-Click [here](https://gitpod.io/#/https://github.com/zwave-js/node-zwave-js) to start with a preconfigured workspace that contains VSCode and all dependencies, so you can focus on coding.
+Click [here](https://gitpod.io/#/https://github.com/zwave-js/zwave-js) to start with a preconfigured workspace that contains VSCode and all dependencies, so you can focus on coding.

 > [!NOTE] We only have a limited amount of hours and parallel workspaces available.
 Please use them responsibly.

 ## Prerequisites

 For the best possible offline development experience, you should use [VSCode](https://code.visualstudio.com/).
-The repository comes with settings and recommended extensions to make your life easier when working on `node-zwave-js`.
+The repository comes with settings and recommended extensions to make your life easier when working on `zwave-js`.
 The snippets alone will save you a ton of typing.\
 It is **strongly recommended** to install the recommended extensions when VSCode asks you to.

 Since this repo uses `yarn` workspaces, you need to make sure you have `yarn` installed.
 If not, run `npm i -g yarn`.